enriqueseor/pikaberry/README.md

 To play Berry Game on your local machine, follow these steps:

 1. Clone this repository: `git clone https://github.com/enriqueseor/berry-game.git`
-2. Open the project in Unity Hub.
+2. Open the project in Android Studio.
-3. Select the appropriate Unity version (recommended: Unity 20XX.X.XfX).
-4. Open the `MainScene` scene located in the `Scenes` folder.
-5. Press the Play button in Unity to start the game.

 ## Gameplay